rushisoftvan/kafka/README.md

 The DLT handler allows you to take appropriate action when a message is found in the dead-letter queue, such as logging it, alerting an admin, or even trying to process it again (with additional logic).

+**Real-life scenario for @DltHandler**:

+After multiple retries, an order fails due to invalid data (e.g., wrong format of a shipping address).
+The message is sent to the DLT.

+An admin can then investigate the DLT through a DLT handler.
+Maybe the system can log the failed message for review or send an alert to a support team to manually fix the issue.

 ## Setting Up Kafka with Docker